-They're also easy to pick out: severe duty winter tires have sidewalls that are marked with a three-peaked mountain that has a snowflake symbol in the middle of its outline.
+They're also easy to pick out: certified winter tires have sidewalls that are marked with a three-peaked mountain that has a snowflake symbol in the middle of its outline.
+You might think of them as just "snow tires," but sporting this symbol signifies a lot more.

-What does the mountain snowflake symbol on tires mean?
+What does the three-peak mountain snowflake symbol on tires mean?

-M + S Tires vs. Mountain Snowflake Symbol Tires
+M + S Tires vs. Three-Peak Mountain Snowflake Symbol Tires

 It's fairly common to find a tire that has a large "M" and "S" stamped on its sidewall.
-The M + S, M / S, or M & S rating signifies what generally is a manufacturer-determined mud and snow rating, that may feature tire sipes designed to provide more grip in these kind of conditions than the exact same tires that do not have the M + S rating.
+The M + S, M / S, or M & S rating signifies what generally is a manufacturer-determined mud and snow rating.
+These most likely feature tire sipes that are designed to provide more grip in these kinds of conditions than the same tires that do not have the M + S rating.

-Some all-terrain and all-season tires may even have the M + S rating, but these should not be considered true snow or severe snow condition tires.
-Basically, they're acceptable for use where temperatures occasionally dip down below freezing and where light snow flurries aren't uncommon.
+Some all-terrain, all-weather and all-season tires may even have the M + S rating, but these should not be considered for severe snow conditions.
+They're acceptable for use where temperatures occasionally dip down below freezing and where light snow flurries are uncommon.

-At the end of the day, when traction is paramount and stopping distances need to be as short as possible every time you have to venture out in the snow, any winter tire with the distinctive severe snow service mountain and snowflake symbol on its sidewall is the best choice to safely get you where you need to go.
+Technology and research on tire tread patterns are continuously evolving and it can be overwhelming to choose from all the winter tire options out there.
+At the end of the day, when traction is paramount and stopping distances need to be as short as possible every time you have to venture out in the snow, any winter tire with the distinctive three-peak mountain and snowflake symbol on its sidewall is the best choice to safely get you where you need to go.

-Give your local America's Tire a call today or find the closest store near you that can set you up with a set of these heavy duty winter tires before the cold sets in!
+This is where our expertise comes in handy.
+Give your local Discount Tire a call today or find the closest store near you that can set you up with a set of these heavy-duty winter tires before the cold sets in!

 Where to buy tires with the three-peak mountain snowflake symbol